Are Surveys Effective in UX Research?

 2. User research surveys are inexpensive

-Perhaps the main reason why surveys are so ubiquitous is that they're among the cheapest ways of gathering user research data.
+Perhaps the main reason why surveys are so widespread is that they're among the cheapest ways of gathering user research data.
 Most surveys cost a grand total of nothing to send out.

 Even if you incentivize the surveys (we'll discuss later why we prefer incentivized surveys), the relative cost is minimal compared to what it takes to recruit participants, conduct interviews, or contextual inquiries.
 As a researcher, gathering data without allocating a large part of your budget to it is always ideal.